Pete Buttigieg had a plan for February. It didn't work out as he hoped. - KTVZ

 The competitiveness with which the Buttigieg campaign approached Iowa, where the mayor barnstormed the state by often headlining five public events in a single day, was long gone in the days leading up to the South Carolina primary.
 Instead, Buttigieg spent his days headlining at most three events, with some being invite-only roundtables where the audience was, exclusively, the media.

-Now Buttigieg’s campaign is turning its focus to Super Tuesday, where 14 states across the country will vote and award roughly a third of all available delegates.

-The former mayor’s campaign is lowering expectations, telling reporters that its focus is on strategically deploying resources across the country and hoping to rack up delegates by at least meeting the delegate threshold — 15% — in key congressional districts.
+The former mayor’s campaign had already begun lowering expectations heading into Super Tuesday, telling reporters that its focus was on strategically deploying resources across the country and hoping to rack up delegates by at least meeting the delegate threshold — 15% — in key congressional districts.

 “Our goal is to minimize Sanders’ margins on Super Tuesday and rack up delegates in the March 10th and March 17th contests, which are much more favorable to us,” the campaign wrote in a memo that was used as a fundraising pitch on February 25.

+But Buttigieg realized, according to aides, that even with a surgical focus on delegates, he did not have the momentum needed to compete nationally.

-Buttigieg’s campaign is also not as flush with campaign cash as it was months ago.
+Buttigieg’s campaign was also not as flush with campaign cash as it was months ago.

 According to his financial filing for January, the former mayor entered February with $6.6 million in the bank and spent 227% more than they raised the first month of 2020.
 And the campaign has yet to hit their goal of raising $13 million before Super Tuesday.

-Note: This story has been updated to reflect that Buttigieg will end his campaign on Sunday.